microsoft/vscode-docs/docs/copilot/copilot-chat.md

 When you ask a question in Copilot Chat, you aren't stuck with the first response.
 Keep the chat conversation open and continue to iterate and prompt Copilot to improve the suggested solution.
 Copilot has both the context of the generated code and your current conversation history.
 As you keep asking additional questions, Copilot further refines the response according to your requirements.

-Here's an example using inline chat to create a function to calculate Fibonacci numbers:
+Here's an example using Inline Chat to create a function to calculate Fibonacci numbers:

 ![First response from Copilot for a function to calculate Fibonacci numbers](images/prompt-crafting/fibonacci-first.png)